-- 1. Individuals, organizations, and agencies can find application forms on the FWAC webpage: Fish & Wildlife Advisory Commission (scceh.org). - a.
-Individuals should have an affiliation with an organization to receive funding. - 2.
+- 1. Individuals, organizations, and agencies can apply using the application forms on this webpage: Fish & Wildlife Advisory Commission (scceh.org).
+Please note, individuals should have an affiliation with an organization to receive funding. - 2.
 Additional documentation can be included with the application forms; however, the document length should be kept to 8 pages or less.
 We encourage concise grant proposals, but budget information is required. - 3.
-Proposals must be received by 3:00 PM Thursday, November 3, 2022, as an electronic file to Sean Abbey sean.abbey@santacruzcounty.us.
+Application forms must be received by 3:00 PM Thursday, October 24, 2024, as an electronic file to FWAC@santacruzcountyca.gov.
 Hardcopy applications will be accepted, but electronic applications are preferred. - 4.
-Grant applications will be reviewed by the Commission at their November 10, 2022, FWAC meeting at 7:00 p.m.
-Applicants are encouraged to attend and summarize their proposal in a short presentation (not to exceed 3 minutes in length). - 5.
-Final selection is scheduled for the December 1, 2022, FWAC meeting
+Grant applications will be reviewed by the FWAC at their November 7, 2024, meeting.
+The meeting will be at 7pm and applicants are encouraged to attend and summarize their proposal in a short presentation (not to exceed 5 minutes in length). - 5.
+Final selection is scheduled for the December 5, 2024, FWAC meeting